ENGLISH / LANGUAGE ARTS / READING

 This 11th grade English course develops the many facets of the Patient Care Pathway within the Health Science and Medical Technology CTE sector through the reading of fiction and expository text, and various writing assignments with an emphasis on revision and opportunities to make presentations.
 The course focuses on the essential and foundational skills of communication, vocabulary development, and analytical reading and writing.
 Upon completion of this course, students will acquire the skills necessary to examine and make informed decisions for themselves as well as their community pertaining to wellness, and preventative care, mental health, in addition to taking into consideration, whether as a patient or caregiver, the aspects of cultural diversity, ethics, and communication.
 Students will leave this course with a portfolio of their best practices, and having completed a culminating project that includes research in careers and a portfolio encompassing technology, interview skills, and a resume.

-EN306S ENG 3/DYNAMIC LIT OF PATIENT CARE H
+EN306S ENG 3/DYNAMIC LIT OF PATIENT CARE HONORS

 11th - 12th